Director of Long Beach Trauma Recovery Center

 Dr. Ghafoori completed a post doctoral fellowship, Research Education in Disaster Mental Health (REDMH) sponsored by the National Institute of Mental Health/Dartmouth University, which enhanced her expertise in disaster mental health.
 She currently serves in her local Red Cross Chapter as a disaster mental health specialist.

-She serves as a peer reviewer for the Psychological Trauma: Research, Theory, Practice, and Policy, the Journal of Traumatic Stress, and the Journal of Trauma and Dissociation, and Administration and Policy in Mental Health and Mental Health Services Research Journal.
+She serves as a peer reviewer for the Psychological Trauma: Research, Theory, Practice, and Policy, the Journal of Traumatic Stress, and the Journal of Trauma and Dissociation, and Administration and Policy in Mental Health and Mental Health Services Research Journal as well as several other journals.
 She is also actively involved with the American Psychological Association Division of Trauma Psychology (Division 56) and the International Society for Traumatic Stress Studies (ISTSS).

 She has extensive experience as a mental health clinician and clinical supervisor.
-She currently works part-time in private practice and is a former staff psychologist at the Central California Veterans Affairs Medical Center.
 She teaches courses in treatment planning (COUN 608), ethics and law (COUN 510), child abuse and domestic violence (COUN 512), psychotherapy techniques (COUN 522), practica in Marriage and Family Therapy (COUN 609), fieldwork in Marriage and Family Therapy (COUN 643d and COUN 644d), and Cognitive Behavioral Therapy (COUN 692).
 She provides clinical supervision to students learning adult psychotherapy skills in the CSULB Community Clinic for Counseling and Education.

 Professional Licenses and Credentials

-Mental health disparities in traumatized populations, psychological reactions to violence and trauma; treatment of violence and trauma; disaster mental health, epidemiology and impact of traumatic stress, attachment bonds and traumatic stress, resiliency after trauma, effectiveness of cognitive behavioral therapy.
+Psychological reactions to trauma; mental health disparities in traumatized groups; treatment of trauma; disaster mental health with specific emphasis on reactions to trauma, epidemiology and impact of traumatic stress; attachment bonds and traumatic stress; resiliency after trauma; effectiveness of evidence-based therapies for mental health difficulties.

 Ghafoori, B., Fisher, D., Koresteleva, O., & Hong, M. (2014).
 Factors associated with mental health service use in urban, impoverished, trauma-exposed adults.
 Psychological Services, 11(4), 451-459.